lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 * The same number of overall page numbers showing at all times.
 * No dots between page numbers when there are a lot of page numbers.

 I also want to note that at this point in the article the Hugo coding gets a little more intense.
-I'll try to break things down as much as possible but without some development experience it may be difficult to follow.
+I'll try to break things down as much as possible but depending on your development experience it may be difficult to follow.

 ### What do smarter page numbers look like?